Varvara — Collection of textile patterns inspired by women of the avant-garde

 Olga Rozanova (1886–1918)

-A bold experimentalist of Russian Cubo-Futurism, Rozanova broke forms apart to find new rhythms.
-Her work was raw, poetic, and always in motion—a short, bright flame in the avant-garde.
+A radical experimentalist of Russian Cubo-Futurism, Rozanova broke forms apart to find new rhythms.
+She died at 32, leaving behind work that was raw, poetic, and always in motion — one of the most original voices of her generation.